Dust attenuation evolution in $z \sim 2$-$12$ JWST galaxies: Methods

 The flux values at a given wavelength reported in JWST NIRSpec micro-shutter assembly (MSA)-based data may not always coincide with the ones reported in photometric data.
 The discrepancy between the NIRSpec MSA spectra and the photometric data can arise from several factors such as slit-losses, flux calibration of both spectra and photometry, and spectroscopic and photometric aperture.
 Slit-loss refers to the reduction in the observed flux in spectroscopic data due to extension and off-centred location of the science target in the NIRSpec spectrograph shutters of finite dimensions ($0.20" \times 0.46"$)\cite{JWST-docs, 2016SPIE.9910E..1OB}.
 The impact of slit-loss is wavelength-dependent since the full width at half maximum (FWHM) of the point spread function (PSF) widens with increasing wavelength.

 To address the impact of slit-loss and correct for the discrepancy between the NIRSpec spectra and the photometric data, we employ the following approach.
 First, we utilise the Python tool by DJA\cite{DAWN} to extract photometry from {\it Hubble} Space Telescope (HST), JWST Near-Infrared Camera (NIRCAM), and JWST Near-Infrared Imager and Slitless Spectrograph (NIRISS), using the right ascension, declination and redshift for each target.
 Next, we overlay the photometric points onto the spectrum for comparison.
-If needed, we correct the spectrum by dividing it with one of the throughputs provided by the JWST user documentation\cite{JWST-docs}, until achieving a satisfactory alignment between the spectra and photometry.
+The discrepancy between the spectroscopic and photometric data is observed in $94\%$ of the sources from our sample.
+It can reach up to a factor of $6-9$ in the most extreme cases of very extended and/or off-centred sources.
+In case of a discrepancy, we correct the spectrum by dividing it with one of the throughputs provided by the JWST user documentation\cite{JWST-docs}, until achieving a satisfactory alignment between the spectra and photometry.